Helen Elsie Austin

 Helen Elsie Austin (May 10, 1908– Oct 26, 2004), known as H. Elsie Austin as an adult, was an American attorney, civil rights leader, and diplomat from the Midwest.
-From 1960 to 1970, she served for 10 years with the United States Information Agency (USIA) on various cultural projects in Africa.
+From 1960 to 1970, she served for ten years with the United States Information Agency (USIA) on various cultural projects in Africa.
 The first African-American woman to graduate from the University of Cincinnati School of Law, Austin was appointed in 1937 as an assistant attorney general in Ohio.
-She was the first black and the first woman to hold this position.
+She was the first Black and the first woman to hold this position.

-Austin held legal positions in Washington, DC for several federal agencies during the New Deal.
+Austin held legal positions in Washington, D.C. for several federal agencies during the New Deal.
 She also worked to advance civil rights for African Americans, serving on numerous committees, and in executive positions.
 She consulted for National Association for the Advancement of Colored People (NAACP), and the National Council of Negro Women.
 She also served as president for the Delta Sigma Theta sorority, "one of the largest African American women's organization in the world."

 In 1934 Austin became a member of the Baháʼí Faith in Cincinnati.
 Ten years later she was elected on the National Spiritual Assembly in the United States, the institution in charge of the affairs in the country.
 She was a Bahá'i for the rest of her life.
 Decades later, while serving in Africa, she joined what was then the regional national assembly of North West Africa.

 Early life, family and education

 Helen Elsie Austin was born in 1908 to Mary Louise Austin, née Dotson (sometimes spelled Dodson), and George J. Austin at the Tuskegee Institute in Tuskegee, Alabama; both parents taught and lived at the Institute.
 Her mother taught Household Science and her father was Commandant of Men; he was a veteran of the Spanish-American War.

-They had married June 10, 1906.
+Her parents married June 10, 1906.
 They encouraged their children to become educated and to work for advancement of their race.
 George's sister Jennie Charlotte Austin was among African-American students admitted to the College of Education at the University of Cincinnati in the early 20th century; she graduated in the class of 1911.

-Austin's mother was the daughter of Rev. Mentor Dotson, an Alabama minister and teacher, and his wife.
+Austin's mother was the daughter of Mentor Dotson, an Alabama minister and teacher, and his wife.
 In 1872 Rev. Dotson was elected as a Republican member of the Alabama House of Representatives, during Reconstruction.
 Austin believed that her mother was highly regarded by Booker T. Washington and his wife because of Rev. Dotson's achievements.